How many homes have solar panels in the UK?

 Which type of property is most likely to have solar?

-The most likely type of property to have a solar installation is an owner-occupied household, as these properties make up 70.6% of solar owners.
+The most likely type of property to have a solar installation is an owner-occupied household, as these properties make up 70.6% of solar owners - based on MCS data.

 On the flip side, only 12.8% of privately rented homes have solar panels.